piknikki/git-101-skills/README.md

 * rebase
 * now what???

+## GitHub treasure hunt
+* find branches
+* find pull requests (closed)
+* find commit hash for your initial commit
+* look at commit history and find the difference between pushing to main and pushing to a branch (and then merging it)

 ## Other scenarios
 * What if you had CI/CD on this project, requiring passing builds/deploys on every PR and merge?
 * How would this be different based on whether you're using rebase or merge workflow?
 * See also [Moar Git](MORE.md)

+### Other Git Stuffs
+Git platforms (GitKraken, etc.)